paullockaby/ghpypi/README.md

 1. It is a PyPI repository for tools that created by this organization.
 2. It is a project that can be used to generate your own PyPI repository using GitHub Pages.

-How is this different from other static pypI index generators?
+How is this different from other static PyPI index generators?
 This one takes a list of GitHub repositories, uses the GitHub API to get a list of releases for those repositories, and then makes static pages that deploy well with GitHub Pages.

 ## Getting Started

 To get started we are going to:

+1. Generate a GitHub token with the `repo` permissions.
-1. Create a list of GitHub repositories that contain releases that we want to index into our new PyPI repository.
+2. Create a list of GitHub repositories that contain releases that we want to index into our new PyPI repository.
-2. Run the initial static page generation.
+3. Run the initial static page generation.
-3. Automate static page generation for new releases.
+4. Automate static page generation for new releases.

 ### Make a Copy of This Repository